inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 4.1.
 Editing Tags
 .................

-You can add, edit, and delete these tags from the :guilabel:`Properties` panel.
+You can add, edit and delete these tags from the :guilabel:`Properties` panel.
 The tags are traditionally in English, so if you prefer you can always use the :menuselection:`Presets` menu to simplify tagging objects.
 When you add or change tags, such as primary highway versus footpath, the style will change